Hey – I’m Anita. I’ll make an assumption that since you’re on this page, you want to know a little about me. So, here it goes…

 It’s also a great way to get a feel for my style of approaching things that need fixing :o)

 With all the stuff said, bear in mind I’m not a doctor.
 I’m in the trenches.
 I’m well versed on the topics of health and fitness.
-As far as long acronyms of degrees go, I’m just a certified fitness instructor.
+As far as ownership of long acronyms of degrees go, I have 2: I’m just a certified fitness instructor, and a certified Tiny Habits Coach.

 What I’m saying is – read the info I share with you, but also be smart.

-Finally, I want to leave you with this beautiful quote from the Little Prince by Antoine De Saint-Exupery… which guides my life and helps me center myself in tough moments:
+Finally, I’d like to leave you with this beautiful quote from the Little Prince by Antoine De Saint-Exupery… which guides my life and helps me center myself in tough moments:

 “It is with the heart that one sees rightly; what is essential is invisible to the eye.”